tony-zg/bug-tracker/README.md

   Admin is in charged of everything included create, read, update and delete users, projects and bugs <br>
   </li>
   <li>
-  Please feel free to try out the accounts below: <br>
+  Please feel free to try out the accounts below, the first account is admin. <br>
   </li>

-  The first account is admin. <br>

   <li>
    email: tony@ga.com, password: chicken <br>
   </li>